haptork/CsaranshDB/progress.md

 - Add points from 'subline' of main line if not already adding those.
 - Call makeLatticeGroups only once for each cascade.
 Currently it is being called for each clusterId.

+## 28th Sep:

+WIP:

+- An array for dumbbells and orientations.
+- box dimensions and minimum value in the json.

+- add %ge contribution in number of defect and other information for components.
+- using the above add simulation wireframe, camera settings, axis helper, on click info.

+## 29th Sep:

+WIP: